LucDuponcheelAtGitHub/PSBP/README.md

 ### `class Parallel`

-Programs can be combined to, in parallel, create product values.
-Their effects are accumulated from left to right or from right to left.
-We define programs that, in parallel, produce product values in a formal way by defining `class Parallel`.
+Programs can be combined to, in parallel, transform initial product values to final product values.
+Their effects can either be accumulated from left to right or be accumulated from right to left.
+We define programs that, in parallel, transform initial product values to final product values in a formal way by defining `class Parallel`.

 ```lean
 class Parallel (program : Type → Type → Type) where